 Catering for busy professionals, the courses in our Masters' specialisations are offered over weekends, in intensive formats and online by some of the best legal experts in Australia.

 All our Masters courses can be studied as a single subject – without having to enrol in a full program or degree.
 You can choose from a wide variety of courses in our Masters program.
 For a full list of courses available to study as single subjects, please see the Law course finder page.

 You have the option of taking a courseor and we can also prepare for your workplace.

-For registered migration agents, we offer the Practice Ready Program (PRP) which the (LAWS8650)Office of Migration Agents Registration Authority (OMARA) requires all RMAs to complete in your first year of practice.
-ANU Legal Workshop enables you to meet the requirements of PRP through our 12-week online course which is offered twice a year, and is designed to equip you with the technical and practical knowledge needed as a registered migration agent.
+For registered migration agents, we offer the Practice Ready Program (PRP), course name which the (LAWS8650)Office of Migration Agents Registration Authority (OMARA) requires all RMAs to complete in your first year of practice.
+ANU School of Legal Practice enables you to meet the requirements of PRP through our 12-week online course which is offered twice a year, and is designed to equip you with the technical and practical knowledge needed as a registered migration agent.

 We provide Professional Development courses which enable you to take one of over 80 Masters program courses, without assessment, on a broad range of topics such as: